cassanof/pantegana/README.md

 Example: `make IP=1.1.1.1 DOMAIN=example.com`.
 If you do not want to specify an IP or a domain, use `127.0.0.1` and `localhost` respectively.
 Example: `make IP=127.0.0.1 DOMAIN=localhost`
+You will find your client and server builds in the `out` directory.

 Check Makefile for different build/running options